-How do I know if a 6-month policy is right for me?
+Is a 6-month policy is right for me?

-The cost of car insurance is based on a variety of factors that can greatly influence your decision to choose a longer or shorter policy duration.
-A six-month policy may be a great option if you prefer to revise your policy on a more frequent basis, or if you are switching to a new carrier and are unsure if you will be happy with your choice.
+The cost of car insurance is based on a variety of factors that may greatly influence your decision to choose a longer or shorter policy duration.
+A six-month policy may be a great option if you prefer to have your risk re-evaluated on a more frequent basis, or if you are switching to a new carrier and are unsure if you will be happy with your choice.

 Additionally, if you know you have a ticket or other traffic violation that is a few years old, you may not want to lock in your higher premium for a whole year with an annual policy.
 Some providers may not offer both a six-month and 12-month policy, so that is another factor you will likely need to consider.